 I am generally extremely open to new collaborations, so don’t hesitate to drop me a line if you have an idea or would like to participate in some of our projects.
 After a decade of activism, I also recently decided to get involved in the more academic side of queer and crip theories (and am currently trying to set up a team to translate some of the main literature on the subject into French).
 This recently pushed me to start a second PhD in geography, on disabled spatialities, supervised by Jacques Lévy, as part of the Spatial Intelligence chair of Université Polytechnique Hauts-de-France.

 I’m currently in the process of publishing a book on the use of randomness in politics.
-I’m also co-organising a seminar on law and informatics at EHESS, which is on hold due to COVID-19, and am organising two sessions on geography of disability in the psychopolitics seminar there.
+I’m also co-organising a seminar on law and digital humanities, which evolved from our seminar with colleagues from EHESS, and am organising two sessions on geography of disability in the psychopolitics seminar there.

 Click here if you want to know a bit more about me, non-professionally.